 Step by step instructions

-When the meat is tender, stir in the remaining puree.
-Add the cooked beans or cooked potatoes as well, if you’ll be using those.
+When the meat is tender, stir in the reserved puree.
+At this point, you could also add in cooked beans or potatoes if you’d like to make a heartier meal.

 - It’s best to wear gloves when handling chile peppers, especially when seeding.
 The oils can burn when transferred to the skin or eyes, and it’s easy to miss some spots when washing with soap and water.

 - You can also make Mexican pork chili in an Instant Pot.
 Instructions for this green chile stew can be found in the recipe card below.

 A chile verde sauce is typically made with green tomatillos rather than dried red chile, as opposed to a chile colorado sauce.
 Because of its deep red color, the sauce is known by the Spanish word for colorado, which translates as “red.”

 Yes!
 Let the dish cool completely, then transfer to an airtight container.
 Freezer bags will also work, but make sure to squeeze all of the air out before storing.
 Chili verde keeps well in the freezer for 3-4 months.